 Now that you have the binding attached on one side, you can press it outwards for a nice, crisp edge, and pull it over the corners.
 I often just pull it over as I sew it down on the other side, but if you prefer the extra help from the iron, go ahead and press it first.

-Fold the binding over to the other side of the quilt and hold about 10 inches or so in place with pins or clips.
-You don't need to pin the entire binding, although if you feel more comfortable with it all pinned in place, there is nothing saying you can't do that.
-I prefer this method of attaching binding because pinning is not required :-)
+Fold the binding over to the other side of the quilt and hold about 10 inches or so in place with pins or wonder clips.
+You don't need to clip the entire binding, although if you feel more comfortable with it all clipped in place, there is nothing saying you can't do that.
+I prefer this method of attaching binding because pinning/clipping is not required :-)

 Fold it over fairly loosely, you don't want to pull too hard.
 It just has to cover the stitching line from where you attached it to the first side and extend beyond it by a couple of millimeters.

 Using your walking foot, place the binding under your foot so that the needle hits it about 1-2 mm from the folded edge of the binding (the left side in this photo).
 I like to move my needle over to the left as far as it goes so that my walking foot still has the entire binding underneath it and moves it nice and evenly.
 And it just so happens that I can align the walking foot to the edge of the quilt on the right and move the needle as far to the left as it goes and it works perfectly.